-Our shared values of Service, Passion, Excellence, Collaboration and Valuing our People, demonstrate we are actively committed to ensuring the Royal British Legion (TRBL) is an organisation where individuals are at the centre of all we do.
+Our shared values of Service, Passion, Excellence, Collaboration and Valuing our People, demonstrate we are actively committed to ensuring the Royal British Legion (RBL) is an organisation where individuals are at the centre of all we do.

 Safeguarding children and adults is everyone's responsibility.
-It is a key priority for the Executive Board and the Boards of Trustees who are committed to a Safeguarding framework.
-This policy provides details and resources of our Safeguarding commitment and principles for the protection of all children and adults at risk (Vulnerable Adults), who come into contact with TRBL and our subsidiary charities, The National Memorial Arboretum (NMA) and Poppyscotland.
+It is a key priority for the Executive Boards and the Boards of Trustees who are committed to a Safeguarding framework.
+This policy provides details and resources of our Safeguarding commitment and principles for the protection of all children and adults at risk (Vulnerable Adults), who come into contact with RBL and our subsidiary charities, The National Memorial Arboretum (NMA), Poppyscotland and Lady Haig Poppy Factory.

 This statement reflects the legislative position on Safeguarding children and adults at risk.
 There are significant differences in the laws and policies that shape how we safeguard children and how we safeguard adults.
+This policy is premised on English and Welsh legislation.
+Users in Scotland, NI/ROI, and Wales should refer to legislation for their own jurisdiction as required.
+(Section 8).

 The legal framework to protect children is contained in Working Together to Safeguard Children (2015) and for adults, the Care Act (2014).
 However, the overarching objective for both is to enable children and adults to live a life free from abuse or neglect.